AxisCommunications/acap3-examples/vdo-larod-preprocessing/README.md

 - **app/imgprovider.c/h** - Implementation of vdo parts, written in C.
 - **app/LICENSE** - Text file which lists all open source licensed source code distributed with the application.
 - **app/Makefile** - Makefile containing the build and link instructions for building the ACAP application.
+- **app/manifest.json.artpec8** - Defines the application and its configuration when building for DLPU with TensorFlow Lite.
 - **app/manifest.json.cpu** - Defines the application and its configuration when building for CPU with TensorFlow Lite.
 - **app/manifest.json.edgetpu** - Defines the application and its configuration when building chip and model for Google TPU.
 - **app/vdo_larod_preprocessing.c** - Application using larod, written in C.